 This insight is important because, without it, digital transformation risks becoming an endless effort that delivers little value.
 By focusing on collaboration and communication tools, companies do the reverse: reining in new tech investment while making meaningful progress toward digital transformation.
 The right collaboration software connects all the various functional parts to streamline workflows and improve operational efficiency through shared access to actionable information.

 That being said, not all collaboration tools are created equal.
 There are hundreds on the market, offering things like chat, file sharing, and mobile project management.
-Yet 80% of respondents to one survey said their companies require them to use collaboration and productivity tools that feel redundant, making things less efficient.
+According to one survey, companies require them to use collaboration and productivity tools that feel redundant, making things less efficient.
 Disconnected tools are a similar problem.
 When collaborators have to jump between tools and manually move data in between them, it turns technology into an obstacle — the opposite of digital transformation.